AndypSheridan/sta-final/README.md

 ​
 ## **Tech**
 ​
-Here mention what technologies you've used for example ​
+I used the following technologies for the STA project:
+​
 - HTML
 - CSS
+- JavaScript
 ​
 ## **Credits**
 ### **Honorable mentions**